kazzkiq/pc-showcase/README.md

 Values accepted for donation are: **`PPC`** and/or **`BTC`**.

-You can find an example of your project properties on the `projects.json` file itself.

-If you have any question, feel free to open an issue.

 The max number of tags per project is **five**.

 Here is a sample of the snipped one would add to `projects.json` file: